cloudera/hue/docs/admin-manual/manual.md

 ## Docker

-Alternatively to building Hue, a [http://gethue.com/getting-started-with-hue-in-2-minutes-with-docker/](Hue Docker image) is available.
+Alternatively to building Hue into an image, the [Hue Docker Guide](https://github.com/cloudera/hue/tree/testing/tools/docker/hue) is available.

 ## Troubleshooting the tarball Installation